 - In circumstances where, on the latest day for commencing a period of parental leave, the teacher has less than one year but more than three months continuous teaching service with the employer from whose employment the leave is to be taken, the teacher shall be entitled to parental leave for a period of one week for each month of continuous service completed with his/her employer at the time of commencement of the leave.

 Pattern of Parental Leave

-A teacher may avail of parental leave in blocks of at least 1 week up to a maximum of 18 weeks.
+A teacher may avail of parental leave in blocks of at least 1 week up to a maximum of 22 weeks (26 weeks from 1st September, 2020).
 Please note each period of parental leave must be a minimum duration of 7 consecutive days including weekends, school closures and days on which a teacher is not timetabled for attendance occurring within that period.

 Where a teacher applies for parental leave for 6 or more weeks, the minimum period which must be granted by the employer is 6 weeks except in the cases of postponement and refusal of parental leave.

 In certain circumstances a teacher may avail of parental leave in the form of individual days where a child has particular medical problems that require the attendance of a parent with the child at a hospital, clinic or therapeutic appointment on a regular basis.
 In such cases certification from the hospital or clinic in respect of the absence must be submitted to the employer and retained on the teacher's personnel file.